 Simple English definitions for legal terms

-Read a random definition: cats and dogs
+Read a random definition: gray-market adoption

 A vexed question is a problem or issue that people argue about a lot but never seem to agree on.
 It can also refer to a question that has been decided differently by different groups, leaving it uncertain.
 In Roman and civil law, "via" means a road or right-of-way, including public roads and rural servitudes.
 It can also refer to the way legal procedures are followed, such as the process for seizing a debtor's property or serving a citation.